-- Section F.6 on point source discharges; - Section F.7 on diffuse source pollution; - Section F.8 on hydromorphology, especially controls relating to managing sediment in estuaries by activities such as maintenance dredging (including disturbance of trybutyl tin accumulation), flood risk management and development; - Section F.10 on invasive non-native (alien) species related to shipping and ballast waters; - Section F.12 on priority hazardous substances particularly polyaromatic hydrocarbons (PAH), and agricultural pesticides; - Section F.13 on accidental pollution.
+- Section F.8 on hydromorphology, especially controls relating to managing sediment in estuaries by activities such as maintenance dredging (including disturbance of trybutyl tin accumulation), flood risk management and development; - Section F.10 on invasive non-native (alien) species related to shipping and ballast waters; - Section F.12 on priority hazardous substances particularly polyaromatic hydrocarbons (PAH), and agricultural pesticides; - Section F.13 on accidental pollution.

-There are also specific mechanisms used to avoid increased pollution in our seas.
+There are also specific mechanisms used to avoid increased pollution in seas.
 These include: